-My main interest are complex solids intended as materials in which different phases compete producing interesting collective behavior.
-Competition arise because interactions and the kinetic energy contribute similarly to the energy, therefore complex solids are nor in the weak nor in the strong coupling regime which makes them difficult to treat with conventional perturbative approaches.
+My main interest is complex solids intended as materials in which different phases compete producing interesting collective behavior.
+Competition arises because interactions and the kinetic energy contribute similarly to the energy, therefore complex solids are nor in the weak nor in the strong coupling regime which makes them difficult to treat with conventional perturbative approaches.
 Competition between phases often leads to gigantic responses to external perturbations which makes complex solids interesting for applications.
-I use manybody numerical and analytical techniques to model the behavior of system with fascinating properties as high temperature superconductors and multiferroics (materials which have ferroelectric and magnetic order coupled).
-My work is often close to concrete experiments performed by partner groups and in the last years have been focused on time-dependent phenomena as collective modes of superconductors (including the possibility to observe the analogous of the Higgs boson in condensed matter), generation of magnetic responses with an electric pulse or vice versa and understand the physics of many-body quantum systems out of equilibrium.
+I use many-body numerical and analytical techniques to model the behavior of systems with fascinating properties as high-temperature superconductors and multiferroics (materials which have ferroelectric and magnetic order coupled).
+My work is often close to concrete experiments performed by partner groups and in the last years have been focused on time-dependent phenomena as collective modes of superconductors, generation of magnetic responses with an electric pulse or vice versa and understand the physics of many-body quantum systems out of equilibrium.

-Many-body physics in real time In the last years dramatic technical progress have enable experiments where quantum matter is perturbed and its evolution is monitored in the femtosecond time scale.
-The figure shows experiments by our partners at Laussane [Mansart et al. PNAS, 110, 4539 (2013)] where the reflectivity as a function of energy is monitored as a function of time delay after an impulsive perturbation.
+Many-body physics in real time In the last years, dramatic technical progress has enabled experiments where quantum matter is perturbed and its evolution is monitored in the femtosecond timescale.
+The figure shows experimental results from a collaboration with our partners at Laussane [Mansart et al. PNAS, 110, 4539 (2013)] where the reflectivity as a function of energy is monitored as a function of time delay after an impulsive perturbation.
 Ultrafast time resolution allows to see lattice vibrations (A and D) and also electronic oscillations (B and E).
-The material is a high temperature superconductor and the electronic oscillations are attributed to the superconducting condensate.
+The material is a high-temperature superconductor and the electronic oscillations are attributed to the superconducting condensate.
 Modeling these and related experiments can help to understand the mechanism of superconductivity in these materials, one of the main open problems in physics.